mathhulk/advancedbans/README.md

 	'kicks'=>'KICKS',

 	//Errors.
-	'error'=>'Error',
-	'error_login'=>'The page you are trying to access requires visitors to be signed in to access.', 'error_access'=>'This website does not wish to allow your account access to sign in.', 'error_no_punishments'=>'No punishments could be listed on this page.', 'error_not_evaluated'=>'Not Evaluated',
+	'error_no_punishments'=>'No punishments could be listed on this page.', 'error_not_evaluated'=>'Not Evaluated',

-	// Success.
-	'success'=>'Success',
-	'success_logout'=>'You have been successfully logged out of your account.', 'success_login'=>'You have successfully signed in to your account.'
 	);
 ```
 Once the database credentials, table, and base have been filled out, ab-web-addon will do the rest.